-The loudness is more a matter of perception.
+Loudness The loudness is more a matter of perception.
 Two tones with the same sound level but different frequency are often perceived as being differently loud.
 The measurement unit of loudness is the "phon" and the definition of phon is based on the subjective comparison of two sound events.

-Maximum sound level

-The parameter which has the greatest influence on the irritation factor of a noise is the maximum sound level.
+Maximum sound level The parameter which has the greatest influence on the irritation factor of a noise is the maximum sound level.
 It determines how strongly the noise stands out from the existing background noises.
-The maximum sound level is used for the calculation of another aviation noise evaluation measure (continuous noise level), but is also an independent criterion in itself for the evaluation of the aviation noise situation.
+The maximum sound level is used for the calculation of another aircraft noise evaluation measure (long-term energy equivalent sound level), but is also an independent criterion in itself for the evaluation of the aircraft noise situation.
 The irritation effect depends on the level and the frequency of occurring maximum sound levels.
+Sound Sound is generated by vibrations of a sound source.